 David Angus started out as Chorus Master and Staff Conductor for Glyndebourne Festival Opera both in the Festival and on tour.
-His operatic career then took him to Italy, primarily to conduct in Turin, but also in Milan, Bologna and Modena.
-In Britain he worked at Scottish Opera, Opera North and English Touring Opera, as well as conducting several British premieres for the Brighton Festival.
-He has appeared with the, Opéra National de Paris, Danish National Opera, Malmö Opera and Icelandic Opera.
+His operatic career then took him to Italy, to Milan, Bologna and Modena.
+In Britain, he worked at Scottish Opera, Opera North and English Touring Opera, as well as conducting several British premieres for the Brighton Festival.
+Throughout Europe he appeared with the, Opéra National de Paris, Danish National Opera, Malmö Opera and Icelandic Opera.
 But also, on the other side of the Atlantic he contributed to the musical life by conducting operas at the Canadian Opera Company or the Cleveland Opera.

 He has led orchestras and choirs all over Europe, particularly in Scandinavia where he has been a regular guest with the Lahti Symphony Orchestra and several Danish orchestras.
 He has conducted most of the major orchestras in Great Britain including the Royal Philharmonic Orchestra, London Philharmonic Orchestra, Hallé Orchestra, London Mozart Players, most of the BBC orchestras and the Scottish Chamber Orchestra.
-In North America he conducted the Utah Symphony, the San Antonio Symphony and the Calgary Philharmonic.
+In North America, he conducted the Utah Symphony, the San Antonio Symphony and the Calgary Philharmonic.

-Born in England, David Angus spent his early years in Belfast.
+Born in England and from Danish descent, David Angus spent his early years in Belfast.
 He was a boy chorister at King's College, Cambridge, under Sir David Willcocks, and he read music at Surrey University.
 He finished his training with a Fellowship in Conducting at the Royal Northern College of Music in Manchester, where he won several prizes for his opera conducting.